JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_conf.rst

 * :code:`CINIT_LG` : with LINIT_LG=T :

-  * 'FMOUT' : each time a backup file is written
+  * 'BACKUP' : each time a backup file is written
   * other string : : only when starting a new segment (CCONF='RESTA')

 * :code:`LNOMIXLG` : Flag to unset the turbulence for LG variables.
 You must have LNOMIXLG=.TRUE. with CSCONV='EDKF'